 A coalition of state attorneys general has settled claims against drug distributor Reckitt Benckiser Group for $700 million.
-The multi-state investigation accused the company of improperly marketing Suboxone, which is a drug that helps recovering opioid addicts reduce their withdrawal symptoms.
+The multi-state investigation accused the company of improperly marketing Suboxone, which is a drug that helps to recover opioid addicts reduce their withdrawal symptoms.

-The coalition of states claimed that Reckitt Benckiser engaged in improper marketing of the drug by knowingly promoting the drug to doctors and causing them to prescribe Suboxone to patients for uses that were unsafe, ineffective and medically unnecessary.
+The coalition of states claimed that Reckitt Benckiser engaged in improper marketing of the drug by knowingly promoting the drug to doctors and causing them to prescribe Suboxone to patients for unsafe, ineffective, and medically unnecessary uses.

-As a result, Reckitt Benckiser has been accused of causing false claims to be submitted to the government for Medicaid beneficiaries that were prescribed Suboxone, resulting in improper expenditures of state Medicaid funds.
-The company was also accused of making false claims about Suboxone Sublingual Film, which is another form of the drug.
+As a result, Reckitt Benckiser has been accused of causing false claims to be submitted to the government for Medicaid beneficiaries prescribed Suboxone, resulting in improper expenditures of state Medicaid funds.
+The company was also accused of making false claims about Suboxone Sublingual Film, another form of the drug.
 The active ingredient in Suboxone is buprenorphine, which is an opioid.

 Suboxone was approved by the Food and Drug Administration (FDA) to suppress opioid withdrawal symptoms.
-According to the New York Office of the Attorney General, from 2010 through 2014, Reckitt Benckiser marketed Suboxone to doctors who were writing prescriptions to patients without any counseling or psychosocial support, such that the prescriptions were either not safe, effective, or otherwise inappropriate for the patient.
+According to the New York Office of the Attorney General, from 2010 through 2014, Reckitt Benckiser marketed Suboxone to doctors writing prescriptions to patients without any counseling or psychosocial support.
+The prescriptions were either not safe, effective, or otherwise inappropriate for the patient.

-The multi-state investigation and settlement negotiations were led by the National Association of Medicaid Fraud Control Units, with representatives from several state attorneys general offices including California, Indiana, New York, Ohio, Virginia and Washington.
+The National Association of Medicaid Fraud Control Units led the multi-state investigation and settlement negotiations, with representatives from several state attorneys general offices, including California, Indiana, New York, Ohio, Virginia, and Washington.